Rumkee/StreamDeckBluetoothMonitor/README.md

 4. I'd like to add disconnect functionality - if I can figure out how to do it!

 If you encounter any issues, please report them on my [GitHub issues page](https://github.com/yourusername/elgato-streamdeck-bluetooth-plugin/issues), so we can work on resolving them as soon as possible.

+## Troubleshooting

+- I can't see my device!

+	- Check the device has been paired to windows.
+	- Press the 'refresh' button to reload devices.
+	- Verify you can see the device listed under 'Bluetooth and other Devices' in Windows settings
+	- Verify the device supports Bluetooth and isn't a Bluetooth LE device ( LE devices are not supported yet)

+- When I press to connect, it briefly connects, then disconnects!

+	- This behaviour is often seen when a device is connected to something other than Windows.
+	In this case, the plugin can not know that the device is connected to something else.
+Windows will incorrectly briefly report connecting, even though it hasn't.

+- I see a warning triangle when I press the button!

+	- This will happen if you have failed to select a 'connection' option in the settings

+- Why is the button icon grey?

+	- A grey icon indicates that Bluetooth is disabled.
+The icon will also be greyed out temporarily whilst establishing a connection

 ## Contributing